Legal Minds - Thoughts on Mental Health in Legal

 As Sam points out, it’s often the simple things that make people feel valued, “You know, some firms are giving people extra days holiday a year to deal with things that are coming up in their lives.
 And I think those kinds of initiatives and those kinds of things that are being done are really helpful because, at the end of the day, it's all about people and trying to make sure people are cared for at a time when they may well be struggling.
 So, I think maybe another thing is having realistic expectations of ourselves and of other people.”

-Where does tech slot into this?
+Where does legal tech fit?

 We are living through a digital revolution.
 That is an inescapable truth.
 Within that, we need to find ways to retain autonomy and utilise tech to our advantage.
 Technology should be about removing frictions and the world of legal is no exception.
 As Sahar succinctly highlights, “There's got to be a way for the technology that we're using to service the work that we're required to do to assist our clients, to add value to people.”